rust-lang/rustc-dev-guide/src/getting-started.md

 This will take a while, especially the first time.
 Be wary of accidentally touching or formatting the compiler, as `./x.py` will try to recompile it.

-**NOTE**: The `--keep-stage 1` will _assume_ that the stage 0 standard library does not need to be rebuilt, which is usually true, which will save some time.
+**NOTE**: The `--keep-stage 1` will _assume_ that the stage0 standard library does not need to be rebuilt, which is usually true, saving time.
 However, if you are changing certain parts of the compiler, this may lead to weird errors.
 Feel free to ask on [zulip][z] if you are running into issues.